Ghoubet Wind Power Station: Overview

 As of April 2020, Djibouti had installed capacity of 126 megawatts for its population of 940,000, together with their businesses, homes, offices and industries.
 Most of the installed electricity sources, at that time were expensive fossil-fuel-based.

 Ghoubet Wind Farm represents the first of a number of renewable energy sources, as the country diversifies into clean, renewable sources of energy.
 The project's plan initially comprised 15 wind turbines, each with a maximum rating of 4.8 megawatts, for total capacity of 60 MW.
 Later, the design was changed to 17 wind turbines, each with rating of 3.465 megawatts, for a total capacity of 58.9 MW.

-Other installations that are part of this development include approximately 10 km of access roads, housing for construction workers, administrative offices, an electric substation where each wind turbine will send its energy via overhead or underground cables and a 230kV overhead transmission line, measuring 3.5 km, to deliver the energy to an EDD substation.
+Other installations that are part of this development include approximately 10 km of access roads, housing for construction workers, administrative offices, an electric substation where each wind turbine sends its power via overhead or underground cables and a 230kV overhead transmission line, measuring 3.5 km, to deliver the energy to an EDD substation.

-EDD will separately construct a substation in the settlement of Ghoubet, approximately 3.5 km from this power station, where the electricity will enter the Djibouti grid.
+EDD separately constructed a substation in the settlement of Ghoubet, approximately 3.5 km from this power station, where the electricity enters the Djibouti national grid.

 Ownership

 This power station is owned by a consortium whose members are illustrated in the table below.
-The members of the consortium formed a special purpose vehicle company called Red Sea Power Limited SAS which is constructing and will operate as well as manage the power station.
+The members of the consortium formed a special purpose vehicle company called Red Sea Power Limited SAS which constructed, operates and manages the power station.

 Construction and timeline

 The engineering, procurement and construction (EPC) contract was awarded to a consortium comprising the Spanish group Siemens Gamesa Renewable Energy, the world's second largest wind turbine manufacturer and Grupo Auxiliar Metalúrgico S.A., another Spanish company.
-Construction began in March 2021 and commercial commissioning in expected in the first half of 2022.
+Construction began in March 2021.
+The completed wind farm achieved commercial commissioning on 10 September 2023.

+Other considerations

+The first phase (60 MW) cost US$122 million to build.
+The owners of the power station plan to expand the capacity by another 45 MW in the second phase of construction.